apache/metron/metron-analytics/metron-profiler/README.md

 The Profiler is a feature extraction mechanism that can generate a profile describing the behavior of an entity.
 An entity might be a server, user, subnet or application.
 Once a profile has been generated defining what normal behavior looks-like, models can be built that identify anomalous behavior.

-This is achieved by summarizing the streaming telemetry data consumed by Metron over sliding windows.
+This is achieved by grouping the incoming telemetry data into fixed windows and summarizing.
+Each telemetry message belongs to only one window, which is known as a tumbling window.
 A summary statistic is applied to the data received within a given window.
 Collecting this summary across many windows results in a time series that is useful for analysis.

 Any field contained within a message can be used to generate a profile.
 A profile can even be produced by combining fields that originate in different data sources.
 A user has considerable power to transform the data used in a profile by leveraging the Stellar language.
 A user only need configure the desired profiles and ensure that the Profiler topology is running.